abodsakah/abodsakah/README.md

 Junior fullstack developer
 --------------------------

 I have been programming since the age of 10, it is my hoppy and my passion.
-I work as a junior full-stack web developer, mainly with react and react-native to create new solutions for problems that we face in a day to day paces.
+I work as a full-stack web developer, mainly with react and react-native to create new solutions for problems that we face in a day to day paces.

 * 🌍  I'm based in Karlskrona, Sweden
 * 🖥️  See my portfolio at [My Portoflio](https://www.abodsakka.xyz)